-Title Key requirements Effective date Annual Improvements to IFRS Standards 2018-2020 The following improvements were finalised in May 2020: • IFRS 9 Financial Instruments - clarifies which fees should be included in the 10% test for derecognition of financial liabilities. • IFRS 16 Leases - amendment of illustrative example 13 to remove the illustration of payments from the lessor relating to leasehold improvements, to remove any confusion about the treatment of lease incentives. • IFRS 1 First-time Adoption of International Financial Reporting Standards - allows entities that have measured their assets and liabilities at carrying amounts recorded in their parent's books to also measure any cumulative translation differences using the amounts reported by the parent.
-This amendment will also apply to associates and joint ventures that have taken the same IFRS 1 exemption.
-IAS 41 Agriculture - removal of the requirement for entities to exclude cash flows for taxation when measuring fair value under IAS 41.
-This amendment is intended to align with the requirement in the standard to discount cash flows on a post-tax basis.
-These improvements do not have significant impact on the Group's financial statements.
-1 January 2022 IFRS 17 Insurance Contracts "IFRS 17 was issued in May 2017 as replacement for IFRS 4 Insurance Contracts.
+Title Key requirements Effective date IFRS 17 Insurance Contracts IFRS 17 was issued in May 2017 as replacement for IFRS 4 Insurance Contracts.
 It requires a current measurement model where estimates are remeasured in each reporting period.
-Contracts are measured using the building blocks of: discounted probability-weighted cash flows an explicit risk adjustment, and rofit of the contract which is recognised as revenue over the coverage period.
+Contracts are measured using the building blocks of: • discounted probability-weighted cash flows • an explicit risk adjustment, and • a contractual service margin (CSM) representing the unearned profit of the contract which is recognised as revenue over the coverage period.
 The standard allows a choice between recognising changes in discount rates either in the statement of profit or loss or directly in other comprehensive income.
 The choice is likely to reflect how insurers account for their financial assets under IFRS 9.
 An optional, simplified premium allocation approach is permitted for the liability for the remaining coverage for short duration contracts, which are often written by non-life surers.
 There is a modification of the general measurement model called the 'variable fee approach' for certain contracts written by life insurers where policyholders share in the returns from underlying items.
 When applying the variable fee approach, the entity's share of the fair value changes of the underlying items is included in the CSM.
 The results of insurers using this model are therefore likely to be less volatile than under the general model.
 The new rules will affect the financial statements and key performance indicators of all entities that issue insurance contracts or investment contracts with discretionary participation features.
-Targeted amendments made in July 2020 aimed to ease the implementation of the standard by reducing implementation costs and making it easier for entities to explain the results from applying IFRS 17 to 1 January 2023.
-Further amendments made in December 2021 added a transition option that permits an entity to apply an optional classification overlay in the comparative period(s) presented on initial application of IFRS 17.
-The classification overlay applies to all financial assets, including those held in respect of activities not connected to contracts within the scope 1 January 2022 UPDATE
+Targeted amendments made in July 2020 aimed to ease the implementation of the standard by reducing implementation costs and making it easier for entities to explain the results from applying IFRS 17 to investors and others.
+The amendments also deferred the application date of IFRS 17 to 1 January 2023.
+Further amendments made in December 2021 added a transition option that permits an entity to apply an optional classification overlay in the comparative period(s) presented on initial application of IFRS 1 January 2023 (deferred from 1 January 2021)